iankoulski/do-framework/README.md

 * you don't know how to get something done, without reading the documentation first
 * you are not able to get your work done quickly

-The [Do Framework](https://github.com/iankoulski/do-framework) is defined by its phylosophy and principles.
+The [Do Framework](https://github.com/iankoulski/do-framework) is defined by its philosophy and principles.

-# Phylosophy
+# Philosophy
 1. Software development and operations should get simpler over time, regardless of the rising complexity of systems and technologies.
 2. Humans should be able to develop and operate systems intuitively, without need for extensive learning
 3. Humans should be able to get more done with less effort and faster over time